 - Write a caption for this picture that you feel explains what it’s about.

 I modified another prompt for the final activity, asking students to “describe in writing what happened right before/after this scene” from the point of view of the person they had previously identified as most important to the image scene.

 Primary sources are a great fit for cross curricular or interdisciplinary units as they help students strengthen reading comprehension and create deeper textual connections.

 Get more ideas and strategies for using the Library’s primary source analysis tool by reading the Library post linked to below.
-Also, be sure to check out the PSN post about the Digital Primary Source Analysis Tool.

 How are you using the Library’s primary source analysis tool?